YinuoWang-25/intro-to-os/osc/notes/part 2 process management/ch5_process_synchronization.md

 ```

 1. Executed atomically
+   - two _test_and_set()_ instruction are executed simultaneously (each on a different CPU) will be executed sequentially in some arbitrary order
 2. Returns the original value of passed parameter
 3. Set the new value of passed parameter to “TRUE”.